Michelle Davis (Artistic Director, Instructor)

 She continued her dance journey at the University of Wyoming where she earned a BA in Theatre and Dance.
 She was the first undergraduate to teach non-major classes at the university.
 She performed for four years in the UW Dance Touring Company with favorite roles being; the original role of ‘White Buffalo Woman’ in the ballet Cattle Kate; classical roles such as ‘Pimpinella’ in Pulcinella; World Premier contemporary role of ‘Meander’ in The River; and character work in Le Bourgeois Gentihomme by Molière.
 Upon graduation, Kodee served as assistant choreographer and performed the lead role of the "Phoenix" in The Cherokee National Heritage Center’s “Trail of Tears”.
 Missing the classroom, Kodee created and implemented dance classes for the P.E. department at Western Nebraska Community College.
 It was this love of pedagogy that continued her educational journey at Sam Houston State University where she earned her MFA.
 While at SHSU she served as a graduate teaching assistant as well as performed and choreographed for the Spectrum Dance Company.
 Before relocating to Ohio, she shared her love of dance with students at Austin Dance Company, Western Oregon University, and Silverton Ballet and Performing Arts.
 She performed with Ad Hoc in Manchester England where she was able to explore performance and choreography through improv with the community.
 Locally, Kodee has taught at Contemporary Dance Theatre, AVO School of Ballet, Mason Dance Center, The Academy of Dance Arts, and Cincinnati Ballet.
 Kodee has worked with several local choreographers such as Judith Mikita, Diane Germaine, Jeri Gatch, and Susan Moser.
 Her latest work was presented by OhioDance in the Young Artist Dance Series.
-Kodee currently serves a dance educator at Miami Valley Ballet Theatre and St. Xavier High School.
-She serves on the executive committee of OhioDance and has recently completed foundation courses in the Language of Dance®.
-Kodee has two teenage boys and an unbelievably supportive husband.
+Kodee currently serves as curriculum director and virtual instructor at MVBT after her recent move to Boston.
+She serves as an active Ex-Officio for OhioDance and is a Certified Master Practitioner in the Language of Dance®.

 Melissa Slater (Ballet Instructor)